Künstlersekretariat - Astrid Schoerke

 Invitations from renowned orchestras take him all over the world.
 He has made guest appearances with the Leipzig Gewandhaus Orchestra, the Los Angeles and Oslo Philharmonic Orchestras, the BBC Symphony Orchestra, the Bamberg Symphony Orchestra, the Orchester de Paris, the Vienna Symphony Orchestra, the Munich Philharmonic, the Orchestra dell’Accademia Nazionale di Santa Cecilia, the Chamber Orchestra of Europe, the Tonhalle Orchestra Zurich, the Rotterdam Philharmonic Orchestra and the Seoul Philharmonic.
 His conducting partners have included Riccardo Chailly, Christoph von Dohnányi, Bernard Haitink, John Eliot Gardiner, Philippe Herreweghe, Paavo Järvi and Andris Nelsons.

-In addition to his solo career, Christian Poltéra devotes himself to chamber music.
-A number of recordings (Bach, Mozart, Beethoven, Schubert, Hindemith, Schoenberg) document the unique interplay of the unsurpassed Zimmermann Trio with Frank Peter Zimmermann and Antoine Tamestit.
-In a trio with Esther Hoppe and Ronald Brautigam, he plays historically-informed or modern programs in European centers such as Edinburgh, Amsterdam and Zurich.
-In addition, he performs with colleagues such as Mitsuko Uchida, Gidon Kremer, Lars Vogt, Leif Ove Andsnes and Kathryn Stott, as well as with the Hagen, Belcea, Auryn and Zehetmair string quartets.
+In addition to his solo career, Poltéra devotes himself to chamber music.
+A number of recordings (Bach, Mozart, Beethoven, Schubert, Hindemith, Schoenberg) document the unique interplay of the Zimmermann Trio with Frank Peter Zimmermann and Antoine Tamestit.
+In a piano trio with Esther Hoppe and Ronald Brautigam, he plays historically informed or modern programs in European centers such as Edinburgh, Amsterdam, London and Zurich.
+In addition, he performed and still performs with colleagues such as Mitsuko Uchida, Isabelle Faust, Sharon Kam, Lars Vogt, Leif Ove Andsnes and Kathryn Stott, as well as with the Chiaroscuro, Gringolts, Hagen, Auryn and Zehetmair string quartets.
+He was Artist in Residence at the Schwetzinger Festspiele where he programmed and played three chamber music concerts.

 Christian Poltéra’s much acclaimed recordings reflect his versatile and extensive repertoire.
-Among the award-winning CD recordings (awarded the BBC Music Award, Gramophone Choice, and Diapson D’Or de l’année) are the cello concertos of Dvořák, Walton, Ligeti, Barber, Dutilleux, Lutosławski, Honegger, Hindemith, Shostakovich, Martinů and Martin, as well as sonatas of Mendelssohn, Fauré and Saint-Saëns.
-Recently, Poltéra recorded the Haydn cello concerti with the Munich Chamber Orchestra as well as Schoenberg’s Verklärte Nacht, a recording with Isabelle Faust and friends.
+Among the award-winning (BBC Music Award, Gramophone Choice, Diapason D’Or) CD recordings with BIS are the cello concertos of Haydn, Dvořák, Walton, Ligeti, Barber, Dutilleux, Lutosławski, Honegger, Hindemith, Shostakovich, Martinů and Martin, as well as sonatas of Mendelssohn, Fauré and Saint-Saëns.
+In 2024, a recording with Ronald Brautigam and Brahms’ sonatas has been released, as well as an album dedicated to Sergei Prokofiev, that features Juho Pohjonen and the Sinfonia Lahti under the direction of Anja Bihlmaier.

 “In this context, the performer’s chordal playing proves to be of unsurpassed brilliance, starting with the wonderfully powerful, finely graduated bow hand and ending with flawless intonation.
 It seems as if there were at least four hands at work at the same time, and it is astonishing how natural the cellist, with a relaxed smile on his lips, lets the bow bounce over the strings in a playful and spirited manner, as if he wanted to dance with his instrument.”

-In the US, Gustav Rivinius has performed with the Pittsburgh Symphony Orchestra and with orchestras in Saint Louis, Cincinnati, Washington D.C. and with the Houston Symphony.
-In Tokyo, he took the stage with the Moscow Philharmonic, in Seoul with the KBS Symphony Orchestra and in Beijing with the National Ballet Orchestra.
+In the US, hehas performed with the Pittsburgh Symphony Orchestra and with orchestras in Saint Louis, Cincinnati, Washington D.C. as weöö as with the Houston Symphony.
+In Seoul, he performed with the KBS Symphony Orchestra and in Beijing with the National Ballet Orchestra.
 He has worked together with conductors such as Marek Janowski, Christoph Eschenbach and Dmitri Kitajenko.
-He has also played alongside orchestras of Lisbon, Toulouse, Lyon, the Helsinki Philharmonic and the Swedish Radio Orchestra, as well as in Lucerne with the Tonhalle Orchester Zürich.
+He has also played alongside orchestras of Lisbon, Toulouse, Lyon, the Helsinki Philharmonic and the Swedish Radio Orchestra, as well as in Lucerne and with the Tonhalle Orchester Zürich.
 Gustav Rivinius has appeared with all of Germany’s radio symphony orchestras as well as with the Deutsches Symphonie-Orchester, the Leipziger Gewandhausorchester and the Konzerthaus Orchester Berlin.
+In 2025, he will play the world premiere of Roland Kunz’s Cello Concerto with RSO Saarbrücken Kaiserslautern.

 Rivinius founded the Gasparo da Saló Trio, the Bartholdy String Quintet and the Tammuz Piano Quartet, which recorded both piano quartets by composer George Enescu for the cpo label.
 This label also released Gustav Rivinius’ performance of the Cello Concerto by Ermanno Wolf-Ferrari accompanied by the Frankfurt Radio Sympony Orchstra under Alan Francis, and Henze’s Ode to the West Wind featuring the RSO Saarbrücken conducted by Stanislaw Skrowaczewki was released by Arte Nova.
 Gustav Rivinius recorded the Brahms Clarinet Trio along with Sharon Kam and Martin Helmchen for Berlin Classics.

 Dominik Wagner aims to liberate his instrument from the shadowy existence of the cello and present new facets of the double bass.
-He succeeds not only with an engaging stage presence, impressive virtuosity and vocal melodic delivery, but also with a tireless commitment to expanding the repertoire, whether through commissions or his own arrangements.
+He succeeds not only with an engaging stage presence, impressive virtuosity and vocal melodic delivery, but also through his tireless efforts to expand the repertoire.
+Whether through commissions or the search for rarities, he makes the double bass sound in a new variety.
+Together with his father, the composer Wolfram Wagner, he arranged Dvořák’s fragments of the Cello Concerto in A major into the Double Bass Concerto in D major, which he premiered at the KKL Lucerne in the summer of 2023.

-In just his mid-20s, Wagner is a scholarship recipient of the Anne-Sophie Mutter Foundation and an ECHO Klassik winner, 2022 he was furthermore awarded the Opus Klassik as Young Talent of the Year.
-He is also a prize-winner in almost all double bass competitions, such as the Bradetich Foundation International Double Bass Solo Competition, as well as the ARD International Music Competition and the Eurovision Young Musicians Competition, among others.
+In just his mid-20s, Wagner is a scholarship recipient of the Anne-Sophie Mutter Foundation and an ECHO Klassik winner.
+In 2022 he was awarded the Opus Klassik as Young Talent of the Year.
+He has also won prizes in almost all double bass competitions, including the Bradetich Foundation International Double Bass Solo Competition, the ARD International Music Competition, the Fanny Mendelssohn Price and the Eurovision Young Musicians Competition.

-Dominik Wagner has already performed with renowned orchestras such as the Bavarian Radio Symphony Orchestra, the WDR Symphony Orchestra or the Deutsche Kammerphilharmonie Bremen and in concert halls in Vienna (Musikverein and Konzerthaus), Berlin (Konzerthaus), Munich (Herkulessaal) and Hamburg (Elbphilharmonie), among others.
-He is associated with the Württemberg Chamber Orchestra as a Young Artist.
+Dominik Wagner has already performed with renowned orchestras such as the Camarata Salzburg, Bavarian Radio Symphony Orchestra, the WDR Symphony Orchestra or the Deutsche Kammerphilharmonie Bremen and in concert halls in New York (Carnegie Hall), Berlin (Konzerthaus), Vienna (Musikverein and Konzerthaus), Munich (Herkulessaal) and Hamburg (Elbphilharmonie), among others.
+He is associated with the Württemberg Chamber Orchestra as a Young Artist and the Nikolaisaal Potsdam is currently presenting him as their debut artist for three seasons.
+He is also a regular in the United States with orchestral concerts, solo recitals, chamber music and master classes.

-In addition to his solo activities, Dominik is a passionate chamber musician and is constantly searching for new timbres through new orchestrations.
-This has resulted in a duo with jazz double bassist Georg Breinschmid, as well as a clarinet trio with Vera Karner and Aurelia Visovan.
-With the latter he won, among others, the Fanny Mendelssohn-Förderpreis.
+In addition to his solo activities, Wagner is a passionate chamber musician and is constantly searching for innovative timbres through new orchestrations.
+This has resulted for example in a duo with jazz double bassist Georg Breinschmid, as well as a clarinet trio with Sebastian Manz and Danae Dörken and a double bass quartet.

 He studied at the University of Music and Performing Arts Vienna with Prof. Josef Niederhammer and Mag.
-Werner Fleischmann from 2009 to 2015, and since 2015 with Prof. Dorin Marc at the HfM Nuremberg.
+Werner Fleischmann from 2009 to 2015, and from 2015 to2022 with Prof. Dorin Marc at the HfM Nuremberg.
+Since 2023 he is student of the Professional Studies Programme at Kronberg Academy.
+Since the fall of 2023, he has held a professorship for double bass at the Hochschule für Musik Würzburg.
+In addition, he regularly gives master classes in Europe and the USA.

 Born in 1993, Marc Gruber discovered the horn at the age of 4.
-Now, twenty five years later, he stands as a model of virtuosic, timeless interpretations and richly nuanced performances.
+Now, thirty years later, he stands as a model of virtuosic, timeless interpretations and richly nuanced performances.

-As a soloist, Marc Gruber has appeared with the Bavarian and Frankfurt Radio Symphony Orchestra, the Prague Radio Orchestra, the Düsseldorfer Symphony and the Württembergische Philharmonie Reutlingen.
+As a soloist, Marc Gruber has appeared with the Bochumer Symphoniker, Bavarian and Frankfurt Radio Symphony Orchestras, the Prague Radio Orchestra, the Düsseldorf Symphony and the Württembergische Philharmonie Reutlingen.
 With this orchestra, he made his debut recording performing Mozart’s Sinfonia Concertante for four solo winds and orchestra.
-In summer 2018, Marc Gruber made his debut with the Deutsches Symphonie-Orchester Berlin under Antonio Méndez as part of the Debut in Deutschland Kultur series, performing Glière’s Horn Concerto.
+In summer 2018, Marc Gruber made his debut with the Deutsches Symphonie-Orchester Berlin under Antonio Méndez as part of the Debut im Deutschlandfunk Kultur series, performing Glière’s Horn Concerto.
 In May 2022 he stepped in at German Hornsound for the world premiere of Erkki-Sven Tüür’s Symphony No. 10 Æris for four horns and orchestra in Bochum.
-Further performances are planned in Lithuania and China, among others.
+He performed Ethyl Smyth’s Concerto for Violin, Horn and Orchestra with the Brucknerorchester and Francesca Dega under Markus Poschner in Linz in 2024/2025 he can be heard in Ankara with the Bilkent Symphony Orchestra and the Magdeburg Philharmonic Orchestra, among others.

 Marc Gruber was a young student of Professor Joachim Pöltl in Düsseldorf and then continued studies with Professor Paul van Zelm in Cologne.
 Further tutelage came from Hermann Baumann, Erich Penzel, Prof. Christian Lampert and Froydis Ree Wekre.

-Any amendments or cuts need the consent of Künstlersekretariat Astrid Schoerke.
+Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke.

 Hailed for her exceptional talent and virtuosity, hornist Marie-Luise Neunecker has already achieved worldwide success.
 She has built a successful international career and is much in demand as soloist and chamber musician.

-Any amendments or cuts need the consent of Künstlersekretariat Astrid Schoerke
+Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke

 Thomas Reif | Violin